Hartsoe History, Family Crest & Coats of Arms

 The surname Hartsoe was first found in Norfolk where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 13th century when they held estates in that county.

-Important Dates for the Hartsoe family
+Early History of the Hartsoe family

 This web page shows only a small excerpt of our Hartsoe research.
 Another 131 words (9 lines of text) covering the years 1510, 1600, 1177, 1552, 1455, 1487, 1654, 1717, 1172 and 1790 are included under the topic Early Hartsoe History in all our PDF Extended History products and printed products wherever possible.